-Set as Saves all current synthesizer settings as the default settings.
-These are automatically applied to the Default Synthesizer when you open MuseScore.

-Load Default Loads the last saved default settings to the Synthesizer.

-Save to Score Saves all current synthesizer settings to the current score only.

-Load from Score Loads the settings from the current score to the synthesizer.
+Saves all current synthesizer settings as the default settings.
+These are automatically applied to the .Synthesizer when you open MuseScore Set as Default .Loads the last saved default settings to the Synthesizer Load Default .Saves all current synthesizer settings to the current score only Save to Score .Loads the settings from the current score to the synthesizer Load from Score

 Notes: (1) "Synthesizer settings" include the order of SoundFonts and SFZ files, effects set-up, master tuning and volume.
 (2) Only one set of Synthesizer settings can be in effect at a time-i.e. if multiple scores are open at once, it is not possible to make changes to the Synthesizer in one score and leave other scores' settings untouched.
 (3) Changes to synthesizer settings will not be heard in exported audio files unless saved to the score first (see table, above).
-See also Tuning (below).
+See also .(Tuning (below).